-- Following process controls should be considered in general:
+- The following process controls should be considered in general:

-- Critical operating parameters during cell culture or fermentation
+- Critical operating parameters during cell culture and fermentation

-- Monitoring cell growth process and viability and productivity as appropriate
+- Monitoring cell growth processes, viability, and productivity as appropriate

 - Harvesting and purification procedures that remove cellular debris and media components protecting the focused product from contaminants and quality loss

 - Monitoring bioburden and wherever required, endotoxins at suitable stages of production

 - Safety concerns considered as per ICH Q5A, Quality of Biotechnological Products: Viral Safety Evaluation of Biotechnology Products Derived from Cell Lines of Human or Animal Origin

 Maintaining Working Cell Bank and Records

 - Storage conditions should be designed to maintain viability and prevent contamination.
 Cell banks should be maintained under such storage conditions.
 Also, records should be maintained to keep them for the use of vials from the cell banks.